pandas-dev/pandas/doc/source/io.rst

    sql.read_frame("SELECT * FROM data;", cnx, index_col='id')
    sql.read_frame("SELECT * FROM data;", cnx, index_col='date')

-Of course, you can specify more "complex" query.
+Of course, you can specify a more "complex" query.

 .. ipython:: python